rodmachen/rodmachen.com/app/_posts/writing/2014-01-16-year-life-aggie-football-fan.md

 ---
+title: Aggie Football
-title: A year in the life of an Aggie Football fan
+sub-title: A year in the life of a fan
 author: Rod Machen
 layout: post-writing
 category: writing